The Importance of Dust Distribution in Ionizing-photon Escape: NIRCam and MIRI Imaging of a Lyman Continuum-emitting Galaxy at z ~ 3.8: The morphology of Ion1's Dust Emission at rest-frame microns

 We note that the estimated H$\alpha$ flux above is slightly lower than that predicted by our best-fit SED model (Section \ref{sec:sed}), which yields an H$\alpha$ flux of $(5.5\pm0.4)\times10^{-17}$ erg/s/cm$^{2}$.
 This discrepancy, at approximately the 2-$\sigma$ level, arises from the assumed line ratio between H$\alpha$ and the [\ion{N}{2}] doublet emission.
 Differing from the commonly assumed $I_{\rm{[NII]6584}}/I_{\rm{H}\alpha} = 0.32$, our SED fitting suggests a much weaker [\ion{N}{2}] emission in Ion1, resulting from its SED-inferred, substantially subsolar gas-phase metallicity of $\log(Z_{\rm{gas}}/Z_\sun) = -1.7 \pm 0.3$.
 In fact, if we calculate the total flux of H$\alpha$ and [\ion{N}{2}] doublet from the best-fit model and then apply the assumed $I_{\rm{[NII]6584}}/I_{\rm{H}\alpha} = 0.32$, the resulting H$\alpha$ flux would be $3.7\times10^{-17}$ erg/s/cm$^{2}$ -- fully consistent with the flux derived from NIRCam imaging.
 While gas-phase metallicity derived from SED fitting with photometry alone can be highly uncertain, it is noteworthy that evidence for Ion1’s low metallicity was previously reported by \citet{Ji2020}, based on a tentative constraint of the line ratio between \ion{C}{3}] $\lambda$1909 and the \ion{O}{3}] $\lambda\lambda$1661,1666 doublet emission.
 Accurately determining Ion1’s spatially resolved metallicity and [\ion{N}{2}] emission is beyond the scope of this work, as it requires rest-frame optical IFU spectroscopy, which is currently unavailable.
 However, we note that, unless the [\ion{N}{2}] doublet emission in Ion1 exhibits a dramatically different spatial distribution relative to H$\alpha$, the morphology of H$\alpha$ emission derived from NIRCam F356W and F335M imaging should closely reflect the intrinsic distribution of the observed H$\alpha$ emission.

 The bottom row of Figure \ref{fig:dust_vs_other} compares the observed H$\alpha$ intensity map of Ion1 with its dust emission at rest-frame $\sim3$ $\mu$m.
 The centroid of the H$\alpha$ emission is co-spatial with regions exhibiting evidence of a deficit in the dust emission.
 However, unlike the LyC and FUV emission, whose isophotes clearly lean toward the northeastern regions of Ion1, the bulk of the H$\alpha$ emission is generally co-spatial with the stellar continuum, and the H$\alpha$ centroid is slightly offset southwest by $\sim$ 0.06''.
+Compared to LyC and UV emission, H$\alpha$ is less affected by dust attenuation.
+Therefore, the observed offset between Ion1’s H$\alpha$, LyC, and UV emission can be explained by increased dust attenuation toward the lower regions of Ion1, which preferentially absorbs UV and LyC photons more than H$\alpha$.
+As we discuss in Section \ref{sec:pixel_sed}, this interpretation is fully consistent with our spatially resolved SED fitting.